gemfire/gemfire-developer-website/content/blog/gemfire-management-console-1-1/index.md

 The Data Explorer feature simplifies data retrieval and exploration, enabling users to swiftly access critical information within their GemFire clusters.
 Whether it's gaining insights into customer behavior, identifying growth opportunities, or making data-driven decisions, this feature empowers organizations to harness the full potential of their GemFire data, providing a vital resource in today's data-driven landscape.

-## Download Logs and Stats
+## Download Logs and Statistics
-Users can now easily download logs and stats from their GemFire clusters.
+Users can now easily download logs and statistics from their GemFire clusters.
 This feature simplifies the data collection process, offers customization options, and enhances issue diagnosis and resolution, ultimately improving the overall management of GemFire clusters.

-{{< figure src="images/download_logs_and_stats.png" width="475px" alt="Download Logs and Stats form">}}
+{{< figure src="images/download_logs_and_stats.png" width="475px" alt="Download Logs and Statistics form">}}

 In traditional scenarios, when diagnosing issues in complex cluster environments, users often have to sift through extensive logs and statistics, potentially containing vast amounts of data that may not be directly relevant to the problem at hand.